The only thing better than a romantic dinner in, is a romantic dinner out!

 You’ll want to plan your romantic picnic date for two early enough that you have time to prepare all the essentials, but not so early that you can’t factor in the forecast.
-You don’t want your romantic dinner for two to turn into a washed up mess.
-But the beauty of being in your backyard means that your never far from shelter should the worst happen.
+You don’t want your romantic dinner for two to turn into a washed-up mess.
+But the beauty of being in your backyard means that you’re never far from a shelter should the worst happen.

 Plan the meal

 Will you do something simple, like wine and cheese?
 Or would you prefer a complete meal of finger foods, including dessert?
 Cooking your significant other’s favorite dish, or one that brings back a cherished memory can be an especially romantic gesture—especially if it’s not something you prepare often.
 Regardless, make sure to pack cutlery if your meal will require it.
 And if you’re planning on serving wine, make sure you pack glasses and an opener.
 Even romance has a practical side.

 This is how you make the outing feel more romantic.
 Candles, flowers, music…whatever you two consider being romantic should be packed in advance.
 If you’re planning to use candles, make sure they’ll be placed in a safe spot, or get battery-powered tea lights.
 If you plan on playing music, make sure your player has fresh batteries or is fully charged—you don’t want the music to stop inconveniently.

 While a picnic basket would certainly complete the picture, nothing says you have to have one.
 A cardboard box, plastic bin or even a backpack can work.
 Whatever you use, just make sure you pack your food in reverse order so it’s easy to get out the items you need in the order you’ll need them.
 If you plan on surprising your S.O. with a gift, make sure you stow it somewhere he or she won’t spot it.